Clinical Psychology Graduate Program Overview

 Consult the Course Catalog for specific requirements.

-In addition to completing the degree requirements for the doctorate in Clinical Psychology, students in good academic standing can also enroll in one of the two optional concentrations: the Neuroscience Concentration and the Concentration in Advanced Quantitative Methods in Psychology (CAMP), which appears as a graduate specialization on a student’s transcript.
-Your Ph.D. will be awarded from the Psychology department with your concentration listed as an area of specialization on your degree.
+In addition to completing the degree requirements for the doctorate in Clinical Psychology, students in good academic standing can also enroll in one of the two optional concentrations: (1) the Neuroscience Concentration and (2) the Concentration in Advanced Quantitative Methods in Psychology (CAMP), which appears as a graduate specialization on a student’s transcript.
+Your Ph.D. in Clinical psychology will be awarded the Psychology department with your concentration listed as an area of specialization in your degree.
 More information about the concentration can be found here.

 The Clinical faculty considers the mentoring of graduate students to be an integral part of our professional endeavors.
 Graduate students are carefully selected from a pool of applicants and work closely with a major advisor in a research apprentice training model.
 Although admissions decisions are made by the faculty as a committee, major advisors and students are matched based on shared research interests at the time an offer of admission is made.
 The following is intended to provide a quick reference for potential applicants.
 Please see the rest of this page for more detailed information about the doctoral program in Clinical Psychology at Syracuse University.